UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-plan/usage.md

 The Add IBM DevOps Plan Integration dialog is displayed.
 3. Specify the properties by referring to the following table:

-The following table lists the required fields that you must provide to integrate the HCL DevOps Plan plug-in.
+The following table lists the required fields that you must provide to integrate the IBM DevOps Plan plug-in.

 | Fields | Action |
 | --- | --- |